 For more on geographic opportunities, join our research subscriber membership or let our consultants help you devise a strategy that fits your risk-reward criteria and background.
 Rick Palacios is our Director of Research, and Lesley Deutch and Ken Perlman are two of our consulting principals.

 We are continuing our weekly webinars for our research subscribers, who are going to help our firm through to the proverbial light at the end of the tunnel.
 Their willingness to share insights with us during these times is making us all smarter.
-We are so fortunate to have them, and we are certainly willing to let you join the club by contacting Sara Newton-Mahony.

 We’ve also added a new page on our website with our latest releases and resources related to COVID-19, including our weekly surveys, newsletters, and podcast episodes.
 We will continue to use real-time data, ongoing research, and our in-house consulting expertise and network of clients and experts to do our best to provide a forward-looking summary of the changing housing market.